 It is important to note that the common denominators identified in these recommendations are a prerequisite for interoperability but are not enough on their own to guarantee full interoperability across traceability systems.
-For example, some of the current traceability systems could not be fully interoperable because the architecture model of each traceability system is different: e.g. Point of Dispense Verification system in the EU and full Track and Trace system in the U.S.A.
+For example, some of the current traceability systems could not be fully interoperable because the architecture model is different: e.g. Point of Dispense Verification system in the EU and full T&T systems currently implemented in Turkey and Argentina.
 However, there is room for 'lower' integration (see also section 6).

-320 Note: "UtBene" is a fictitious pharmaceutical product, used through this document.
-The packs and barcodes used throughout 321 this document are not intended to comply with any regulatory labelling or global data standards and are shown for illustration 322 purposes only.
-323 324 500mg UTBENE Caps 325 326 327 328 329 330
+Note: 'UtBene' is a fictitious pharmaceutical product, used through this document.
+The packs and barcodes used throughout this document are not intended to comply with any regulatory labelling or global data standards and are shown for illustration purposes only.

-To ensure clear recommendations on how interoperability can be achieved are presented, this document follows the different aspects of how track and trace systems are usually implemented.
+To ensure clear recommendations on how interoperability can be achieved are presented, this document follows the different aspects of how T&T systems are usually implemented.
 In simplest terms it is broken down into (1) the process of identifying a pharmaceutical pack using a globally unique product code, (2) the capturing of that identifier from a data carrier and (3) the exchange of information each time the pack is moved and data is captured within the system.

-The Recommendations are provided in grey boxes below and are NOT presented in order of preferenceor importance.
+The Recommendations are provided in grey boxes below and are NOT presented in order of preference or importance.

-339 A. Product identification
+A. Product identification

-In the context of this document, the product being tracked and traced is a pharmaceutical pack.
-This is usually defined as the unit of sale or use, i.e. the pack which is dispensed to the patient in its market destination(s).
-The regulatory requirements are generally that the unit of use packing must be identified using a unique number specific to that product.
-This allows everyone in the supply chain to be sure they are referring to the same product.
-This is to ensure that each product is identified with a different identification number, so products do not get mixed up in the supply chain and/or at point if dispense.
+In the context of this document, the product being tracked and traced is defined at the level of the pharmaceutical pack (secondary packaging); if 2 packs include the same information, the packs belong to the same product, see figure 1.
+This is usually defined as the unit of sale or use, i.e. the pack which is dispensed to the patient in its market destination(s), (although in some countries the pack is not dispensed to the patient).
+The regulatory requirements are generally that the unit of use packing must be identified using a unique number specific to that product, as this allows everyone in the supply chain to be sure they are referring to the same product.
+This also ensures that each different product is identified with a different identification number (product code), so products do not get mixed up in the supply chain and/or at point of dispense.